alex-fitzgerald/parchment/README.md

 Parchment buttons are wired up to know when their associated section is in view.
 An 'active' class is applied to the button, or passed as a boolean argument to a function.

-You can use their active state in two ways:

 ### .active class
 ```jsx
 import ParchmentButton from 'parchment';